 The right half of the circle has to do with Task (getting the job done creatively and effectively).
-The left half of the circle has to do with the nature of your Relationships with people and groups.
 The goal here is good balance so that you can achieve results and develop people simultaneously.

-The interaction between the upper and lower halves of the circle is summarized in the Reactive-Creative Scale score.
-The interaction between the right and left halves of the circle is summarized in the Relationship-Task Balance score.
+in the Relationship-Task Balance score.
 The meaning of these results is defined below:

-- Reactive-Creative Scalereflects the degree of balance between the creative dimensions and the reactive dimensions. - Relationship-Task Balance measures the degree of balance you show between the relationship competencies and the achievement competencies. - Leadership Potential Utilization is a bottom line measurement of the overall scores. - Leadership Effectiveness measures your perceived level of overall effectiveness as a leader.
+- Reactive-Creative Scale reflects the degree of balance between the creative dimensions and the reactive dimensions. - Relationship-Task Balance measures the degree of balance you show between the relationship competencies and the achievement competencies. - Leadership Potential Utilization is a bottom line measurement of the overall scores. - Leadership Effectiveness measures your perceived level of overall effectiveness as a leader.